 Cost Savings and Efficiency

-Cons of Infrastructure as Code (IaC)
+Disadvantages of Infrastructure as Code (IaC)

-Some drawbacks associated with Infrastructure as Code (IaC) are:
+Some disadvantages of Infrastructure as Code (IaC):

 Learning Curve and Complexity

-Potential Errors and Risks
+Possible Mistakes and Risks

-Dependency on Tools and Frameworks
+Dependency on tools and frameworks

-Simplicity and Ease of Use
+Ease of Use

-Ready-to-Use Services and Features
+Pre-Built Services and Features

 Vendor Support and Maintenance